lyallbeveridge/Portfolio_Website/README.md

 ### Feature Ideas
+- [ ] Sticky header with home button
 - [ ] More readable main font
-- [ ] Scale whitespace to make a coverpage of for the entry point
+- [x] Scale whitespace to make a coverpage of for the entry point
 - [ ] Highlight project button and ranking on scroll focus
 - [ ] Sticky header with navigation and toggle theme button: fade after scrolling past the last section of contents (?)
 - [ ] Window terminal emulator style, previous commands, help with other features